Flrunners.com: What was your most memorable race/moment?

 FLR: If you could do it all over again what would you change about your running career in high school?

-FLR: What will you miss the most?
+FLR: What will you miss most?

-FLR: What advice you would give to younger athletes?
+FLR: What advice would you give to younger athletes?

 FLR: What are your college plans?